biccoomondi/BLOOD-GROUP-ANALYSIS-USING-SPSS/README.md

 # Blood Group Analysis Report

 ## Description
 This project provides a comprehensive analysis of blood group distributions, donor types, and gender demographics.
-The analysis was performed using SPSS (Statistical Package for the Social Sciences) and the results are visualized using Excel.
+The analysis was performed using SPSS (Statistical Package for the Social Sciences).
 This report aims to give insights into the blood group composition and donor demographics within the studied population.

 ### Features of the Blood Group Analysis Report